Ullrich congenital muscular dystrophy

-Ullrich congenital muscular dystrophy is a form of congenital muscular dystrophy.
-It is associated with variants of type VI collagen, it is commonly associated with muscle weakness and respiratory problems, though cardiac issues are not associated with this type of CMD.
+Ullrich congenital muscular dystrophy (UCMD) is a form of congenital muscular dystrophy.
+There are two forms: UCMD1 and UCMD2.

+UCMD1 is associated with variants of type VI collagen, while UCMD2 is associated with variants of type XII collagen.

+UCMD is commonly associated with contractures, joint laxity, muscle weakness, and respiratory problems, though cardiac issues are not associated with this type of CMD.
 It is named after Otto Ullrich, who is also known for the Ullrich-Turner syndrome.

 Signs and symptoms

 The presentation of Ullrich congenital muscular dystrophy in an affected individual is as follows: